 Prevention is the cheapest and least invasive termite solution.
 Remove all loose wood vectors – including shrubbery, mulch, building materials, and stacked firewood – from contact with the lowermost portion of your house.
 Prevent water from pooling near or against your home’s foundation by filling in low ground or installing a surface drainage system.
 Use treated lumber (toxic to termites) for decks and other wooden structures attached to your house.
 Remove dead stumps and root systems from areas near the house.
 And seal visible foundation cracks, which provide ready entry for termites.

 For infestations in progress, hire a pest control professional to shrink or eliminate the colony.
-Exterminators typically charge $8 to $20 per linear foot (as measured around the home’s perimeter), depending on the foundation type and the infestation’s severity.
-The average home’s perimeter ranges from 150 to 200 feet, so expect comprehensive treatment to cost anywhere from $1,200 to $4,000.
+Exterminators typically charge $3 to $16 per linear foot (as measured around the home’s perimeter), according to HomeAdvisor.
+The average home’s perimeter ranges from 150 to 200 feet, so expect comprehensive treatment to cost anywhere from $450 to $3,200, but bear in mind that your actual all-in cost will depend on the foundation type and the infestation’s severity.

 If you catch the problem before you buy, perhaps during a professional home inspection ($200 to $500), get a repair estimate from a general contractor.
 Then negotiate with the seller to cover part or all of the repair costs, as well as the cost of professional pest control services if the infestation is in progress.